Improved Extrapolation Methods of Data-driven Background Estimation in High-Energy Physics: Data-driven methods of background estimation

 \subsection{Interpolation methods}

 We briefly review the interpolation methods, which will give us ideas on how to extend and improve extrapolation methods.
-In an interpolation method, measurements are performed in the side-bands (or control regions) that surround the ``signal'' region and the information is combined to estimate the backgrounds in the signal region.
-In the absence of any other information, the minimal assumption is that the background would have a smooth distribution.
+In an interpolation method, measurements are performed in the side-bands or CRs that surround the SR and the information is combined to estimate the backgrounds in the signal region.
+In the absence of other information, the minimal assumption is that the background would have a smooth distribution.

-Let us take a one dimensional example.
-We may assume that the signal region is in $x_0 \sim x_0+\Delta$.
-Without loss of generality.
-The number of background in this region for a distribution of background described by $f(x)$ may be expressed as $F(x_0) \equiv \int_{x_0}^{x_0+\Delta} f(x) dx$.
+Let us take a one-dimensional example.
+We may assume that the signal region is in $x_0 \sim x_0+\Delta$, Without loss of generality.
+The number of backgrounds in this region for a distribution of backgrounds described by $f(x)$ may be expressed as $F(x_0) \equiv \int_{x_0}^{x_0+\Delta} f(x) dx$.
 Let us take a simple side-band of equal width to either side of the signal region.
-The backgrounds to the left(right) side band is $F(x_0-\Delta)$ ($F(x_0+\Delta)$), respectively.
-If we assume the series expansion is valid then we can express the entries in the side-bands as,
+The backgrounds on the left(right) side-band are $F(x_0-\Delta)$ ($F(x_0+\Delta)$), respectively.
+If we assume that the series expansion is valid, we can then express the entries in the side-bands as

-From the two side bands, the best estimate of $F(x_0)$ is obtained by taking the average of the two:
+From the two side-bands, the best estimate of $F(x_0)$ is obtained by taking the average of the two:

 which is a well-known result.